uhufor/inspector/README.md

 ## Compose Constraints

-Since **SemanticsNode** is used for UI element extraction in **Compose**, Nodes that do not generate Semantics during composable declaration are not displayed as selectable elements.
-In such cases, you need to ensure that SemanticsNode is generated as shown in the code below.
+Since **SemanticsNode** is used for UI element extraction in **Compose**, any node that does not generate semantics during declaration will not be selectable.
+In such cases, make sure semantics are generated, as shown in the code below:

 ```kotlin
 @Composable